-If your baby breastfeeds successfully following his or her birth and your expressed colostrum is not required, this is great news!
+If your baby breastfeeds successfully following their birth and your expressed colostrum is not required, this is great news!
 The time you spend expressing will not be wasted as it will give you knowledge of how to hand express and provide the body with early stimulation of the milk producing hormones.